El-Coder/F5-Automation-and-Orchestration/docs/class4/module2/lab2.rst

 .. image:: /_static/7_5.png

-*** If error: "Invalid registered claims.", the token has expired.
-Resend "Authenticate to BIG-IQ" request to fix.***
+..
+NOTE:: Auth tokens expire every 5 minutes.
+"Invalid registered claims." means the token has expired.
+Resend "Authenticate to BIG-IQ" request to fix.

-5. Click into the request "AS3-F5-HTTP-lb-template-big-iq-default".
+5. Click into the request "Upload HTTP Template to BIG-IQ".
 Open the "Body" tab to view the JSON declaration.

 .. image:: /_static/7_6.png